Child Accident: How to claim compensation for children following a UK accident

 Who makes a child accident claim for compensation following an accident?

 A child who has had an accident cannot make a claim on his own behalf until he reaches the age of 18 years (in England and Wales) and 16 years (in Scotland), but an adult can make a claim on the child’s behalf.

 This adult is known as “litigation friend” and deals with the everyday handling of the case.
 Normally a “litigation friend” will be the child’s natural parent.
 If it is not a natural parent – proof will be required to show that individual is legally able to act on the child’s behalf.

 A child cannot instruct a solicitor to make an accident claim – no contract signed by child is binding.
 Once again a “litigation friend” is necessary and will bound by the contract agreed personally, but on the child’s behalf..

 Is the time period to start a child accident claim the same as it is for adult compensation claims?

-“No,” a child has until his 21st birthday in England and Wales to start a child accident claim or until his 19th birthday in Scotland and an adult normally has only three years from the date of an accident to start a claim.
+“No,” a child has until his 21st birthday in England and Wales to start a child accident claim (or until his 19th birthday in Scotland – this date may change) and an adult normally has only three years from the date of an accident to start a claim.